-- Design counselor schedules so a significant amount of their time is spent on college and career counseling. - Leaders and teachers work to build an academically motivated school culture based on career- and college-going systems. - Messaging from teachers and leaders regarding achievement recognizes and acknowledges students for growth and achievement. - Teachers work to connect learning to real-life applications and careers when possible. - Hold events that build a college-going/career-readiness culture.
+- Design counselor schedules so a significant amount of their time is spent on college and career counseling. - Leaders and teachers work to build an academically motivated school culture based on college-going and career-readiness systems. - Messaging from teachers and leaders regarding achievement recognizes and acknowledges students for both growth and achievement. - Teachers work to connect learning to real-life applications and careers when possible. - Hold events that build a college-going and career-readiness culture.

-- Are parents and/or families made aware of potential next steps after graduation?
-How do you know parents/and or families are aware? - Are students prepared for college or a career once they have graduated from school?
-How is this data collected? - · Does the school have data on the college and career selections of their graduates? - How successful are the school's graduates in completing post-secondary work or obtaining work in their chosen careers?
+• Are parents and/or other family members made aware of potential next steps after graduation?
+How do you know they are aware?

+- Are students prepared for college or a career once they have graduated from high school?
+How are these data collected? - Does the school have data on the college and career selections of their graduates?

-If you are seeking additional information, have questions about the Four Domains CALL survey and feedback system, or would like to provide feedback on how to make it better, please contact WestEd's Center on School Turnaround and Improvement at csti@wested.org.
+If you are seeking additional information, have questions about the Four Domains CALL survey and feedback system, or would like to provide feedback on how to make it better, please contact WestEd's Center for School Turnaround and Improvement at csti@wested.org.

 If you are seeking additional support, your state education agency or local education agency will be a good place to start.
-For additional service offerings from WestEd, please visit the following links for more information.
+For additional service offerings from WestEd, please visit https://csti.wested.org.